abarrak/linux-sysops-handbook/README.md

   Breaking the disk into reusable smaller units, each treated as own disk.
   The main partitioning methods are MBR (Master Boot Record) and GPT (GUID Partition Table).
+  Use `parted` or equivalent commands to prepare partitions of block devices.

 **2. Formatting:**